rodya-mirov/salamander/README.md

     definitely restricts how you imagine the game world is -- you can't make it ambiguous about what the setting _is_ when the images are quite specific -- but it sure looks prettier this way.

+* I was able to set up a fully turn-based system this time, where everybody goes in order (the monsters have "AI" but still go "one at a time") which is somewhat-idiomatic in the framework and is still performant enough to feel crisp and smooth.
+It feels really elegant.

 I haven't decided how far I'm going to go with this project.
 I don't know that I care to make a "real game" but there are a few things I'd like to get figured out this time that I didn't manage last time: